 Crowdfunding Platform – kickstarter, Indigogo, Gofundme,

-An incubator is a type of Investment Company that helps new and startup to develop in early stage.
+An incubator is a type of Investment Company that helps new and startups to develop in early stage.
 This type of company provides office spaces and management training to run the business operations.
-There are different types of incubators categorized by NBIA: Academic institutions, Non-profit development corporations, venture capital firms, For-profit property development ventures; and combination of the above
+There are different types of incubators categorized by NBIA: Academic institutions, Non-profit development corporations, venture capital firms, For-profit property development ventures; and a combination of the above.

 While on the other side, Startup accelerators support early-stage, growth-driven companies through education, mentorship, and financing.
-Startups enter accelerators for a fixed-period of time, and as part of a cohort of companies.
+Startups enter accelerators for a fixed period of time, and as part of a cohort of companies.
 Accelerator programs provide intense, rapid and immersive education to young innovative companies.
-They help in getting year’s worth of learning in just few months of collaboration.
+They help in getting year’s worth of learning in just a few months of collaboration.

-Seed investors are those type of investors who provide small amount of funds needed by a business to get started.
+Seed investors are those types of investors who provide a small number of funds needed by a business to get started.
 Business or startup idea at concept state need a small capital to cover their initial expenses.
-Seed money can be collected through friends, family or smaller angel investors since it is high risk investments and chance of getting failure.
-Seed investors provide capital either in the form of loan or in return for equity in the company.
+Seed money can be collected through friends, family or smaller angel investors since it is high-risk investments and the chance of getting failure.
+Seed investors provide capital either in the form of a loan or in return for equity in the company.
 They often enjoy a hands-on role in developing a company from scratch by providing meaningful decisions and handling operations.

 Angel investors are generally wealthy entrepreneurs who want to leverage their wealth by investing in innovative projects started by young entrepreneurs and founders across the globe.
-This type of investors are passionate about new ideas, people and especially startups that have difficulty in getting funds.
+This type of investor is passionate about new ideas, people and especially startups that have difficulty in getting funds.
 Many angel investors are successful entrepreneurs themselves, as well as corporate leaders and business professionals.

-Angel investor always try to find something revolutionary and that’s is like “hit it big” like the next Google or Yahoo.
-Basically, Angel Investors can invest in start-ups in two way, either one time investment or over a period of time.
+Angel investors always try to find something revolutionary and that’s is like “hit it big” as the next Google or Yahoo.
+Basically, Angel Investors can invest in start-ups in two ways, either one-time investment or over a period of time.
 Angel Investors may ask you for a share in return for their investment, but many times, they’re not interested in that.
 They just wanted to make a nice return on their investment.

 Venture Capitalist: (VCs, Venture Debt)

-Venture Capitalist are highly professional individuals or firms that provide funds to small, early stage or emerging startups who are deemed to have high growth potential.
+Venture capitalists are highly professional individuals or firms that provide funds to small, early-stage or emerging startups who are deemed to have high growth potential.
 Venture capitalists generally invest in only 1 out of 100 deals if you compared to angel investors.
-VCs typically works with companies who have a solid business plan and have a display of proven success in their business.
+VCs typically work with companies that have a solid business plan and have a display of proven success in their business.
 A solid business plan and high-profit return will definitely attract VC.
 VCs rarely invest in startups perceived as risky or less profitable.

-If you are looking for large investment than approaching VCs can be beneficial but you should be also know that they need partial ownership or share in the company and expect high profit of investment.
-Venture capitalists seeks a position in your company board and gives management decisions.
+If you are looking for large investment than approaching VCs can be beneficial but you should be also know that they need partial ownership or share in the company and expect a high profit of the investment.
+Venture capitalists seek a position in your company board and give management decisions.
 You’ll also likely pay a higher ROI to this investor than the cost of interest on a traditional business loan.
-You should consider establishing a partnership agreement that indicates the rights and expectations for each party.
+You should consider establishing a partnership agreement that indicates the rights and expectations of each party.
 While venture capitalists sometimes act in a mentorship role, they are usually more active in operations.

 Private equity firms or Angel investors or VCs generally made private equity investments.
 This type of investment funds generally organized as a limited partnership and its basis is a direct investment into a firm to gain a significant level of influence over the firm’s operations.
 Investors provide working capital for new product development or restructuring of the company’s operations or ownership.
 Private equity has gained a significant amount of influence these days in the marketplace.